Skip to content

 Ebb and Flow

-The season of evaluating and rebuilding saw struggles and joys.
-In 2007 the Church established a Pastoral Relations Committee to serve as liaison between the pastoral staff and the congregation and to provide a sounding board for the pastor.
-To expand congregational care in 2012 the Council and congregation appointed Deacons, each of whom is responsible for maintaining contact with and caring for a small group of individuals or families within the congregation.
+The season of evaluating and rebuilding has seen struggles and joys.
+The Church established a Pastoral Relations Committee to serve as liaison between the pastoral staff and the congregation and to provide a sounding board for the pastor.
+To expand congregational care in 2012, the Council and congregation appointed Deacons, each of whom is responsible for maintaining contact with and caring for a small group of individuals or families within the congregation.

-As we moved into 2012 the congregation watched with joy as a nucleus of young children again became a part of the Church.
+As the congregation watched with joy, a nucleus of young children again became a part of the Church.
 The pastor’s children’s sermon was revived, a group of those interested in children’s ministry reestablished the Sunday school and Children’s Church program.
 A new curriculum spanning all ages of children for both Sunday school and children’s church was created by Kay Strom.

-Financial challenges have been part of Valley Covenant’s story, but we have also seen God provide consistently, including with added challenges for capital funds campaigns.
+Financial challenges have historically seemed to be a part of Valley Covenant’s story, but we have also seen God provide consistently, including with added challenges for capital funds campaigns.
 In 2013 the Stewardship Committee proposed what became known as the Comfort Campaign to fund replacement of the aging heating system in the sanctuary building and at the same time add air conditioning.
-The campaign received gifts and/or pledges of $ 77,000 including a tithe for missions.
-The full amount was given or pledged and in 2015 the loan to provide the system was retired.
-The addition of air conditioning was a welcome change which made the sanctuary usable during hot summer months.
+The campaign proposed gifts and/or pledges of $80,000, including a tithe for missions.
+The full amount was given or pledged.
+The addition of air conditioning was a welcome change which will make the sanctuary usable during hot summer months.

-Opportunities for fellowship, fun, outreach and spiritual growth have been added to Valley Covenant’s traditions: a men’s fishing trip in early June, outdoor worship each year at the Pavilion on Warren Street, an outreach barbeque picnic welcoming neighbors each September, an annual church campout.
+Opportunities for fellowship, fun, outreach and spiritual growth have been added to Valley Covenant’s traditions: a men’s fishing trip on opening day, outdoor worship each year at the Pavilion on Warren Street, an outreach barbeque picnic welcoming neighbors each September, an annual church campout.
 Following each Sunday morning service a fellowship time which members take turns hosting remains one of the most valued opportunities for making connections, maintaining encouraging relationships and welcoming newcomers.

 Celebrations

-In July 2013 the church recognized the 20th anniversary of Pastor Steve and Beth Bilynskyj’s coming to Valley Covenant with a special celebration.
+In July 2014 the church recognized the 20th anniversary of the Pastor Steve and Beth Bilynskyj’s coming to Valley Covenant with a special celebration.